linq2db/docs/source/articles/general/interceptors.md

 Interceptors could be registred using multiple ways:

 - add interceptor instance to existing connection/context object using `AddInterceptor` method
-- add interceptor to `LinqToDbConnectionOptions`
+- add interceptor to `DataOptions`
 - use single-time interceptor of `ICommandInterceptor.CommandInitialized` using `OnNextCommandInitialized` method of context

 ```cs